-Diagnostic tests for your IBD may include:
+Our diagnostic tests for IBD

-- Video capsule endoscopy- a painless procedure that uses a tiny “pill” camera to take pictures as it travels the digestive tract
+- Video capsule endoscopy: a painless procedure that uses a tiny “pill” camera to take pictures as it travels the digestive tract

-If you have had ileal pouch surgery (Ileal pouch anal anastomosis) to treat your ulcerative colitis in the past and are experiencing bleeding or pain, the lining of your pouch may be inflamed.
+If you have had ileal pouch surgery (Ileal pouch anal anastomosis) to treat your ulcerative colitis in the past, and you’re experiencing bleeding or pain, the lining of your pouch may be inflamed.
 This condition is known as pouchitis.

 Our specialists provide an endoscopic procedure called pouchoscopy to examine the pouch and the point where it connects to the anus.
 Our colorectal surgeons and gastroenterologists can help you manage this condition.